SharathKoreboina/FBLA-Coding-and-Programming/README.md

 Running the Project:

-Once you finished cloning the repository on your preferred JAVA and SQL IDE.
+Once you finished cloning the repository on your preferred JAVA and SQL IDE, run the MySQLDatabaseTester java class.
+This class will start by asking for the URL for your MySQL database server along with your username and password.
+Press enter after each prompt.
+Once connected, the program gives the user 3 options, add entries, filter data, or view all data.
+The program will run until the user indicates that they are done by typing done and pressing enter.